-In cases where the owner of the Exclusive Right or Burial is still alive the transfer may be done by completion of a Form of Assignment (available from the Council Offices).
-This form should be completed and signed by the owner of the Exclusive Right of Burial and the person taking over the ownership and submitted to the Council Offices together with the original Deed of Grant.
+In cases where the owner of the Exclusive Right or Burial is still alive the transfer may be done by completion of a Form of Assignment (available from Bereavement Services).
+This form should be completed and signed by the owner of the Exclusive Right of Burial and the person taking over the ownership and submitted to Bereavement Services together with the original Deed of Grant.